ginomcfino/CELLO-3.0/README.md

 ## Credits

-CELLO-3.0 was developed by [your name] and [other contributors].
+CELLO-3.0 was developed by [your name] and [other contributors]().
 It was inspired by the original CELLO software package developed by [original author's name] and [other contributors].

 ## License